Waterlogging: Delhi PWD to barricade roads leading to Minto Bridge if water level rises above 45 cms | Headlines

 Waterlogging: Delhi PWD to barricade roads leading to Minto Bridge if water level rises above 45 cms

-Days after a 56-year-old man drowned in rainwater accumulated at the Minto Bridge underpass in central Delhi, the Public Works Department (PWD) has decided to barricade roads leading to the spot if the water level rises above 45 centimetres during rains, an official said on Thursday.
+Days after a 56-year-old man drowned in rainwater accumulated at the Minto Bridge underpass in central Delhi, the Public Works Department (PWD) has decided to barricade roads leading to the spot if the water level rises above 45 centimetres during rains, an official has said.
 The department also warned of filing an FIR against those not following traffic restrictions to be imposed during heavy rains.

 In the memorandum, the PWD said that waterlogging under the Minto Bridge has been a regular affair during the monsoon.
 "In spite of the preventive measures and the pumping arrangements at the Minto Bridge, if the water level rises above 45 cms. at any location at any point of time, the executive engineer (Elect.) & ND/C, PWD in coordination with Delhi Police shall ensure proper barricading of the road leading to the bridge and ensure that no vehicle or person attempts to proceed under the bridge," it stated.